The best ways to avoid a UTI naturally- and what to do when you get a UTI

 Of course, despite our best efforts, there can be times when UTIs get beyond our control.
 UTIs can sometimes worsen and give you a fever, cause extra pain, or move to your kidneys.
 (You can tell you have a kidney infection if it hurts -like a ton- when you tap on your lower back, just above your hips and to either side of your spine.)

 In these cases, please do go to the doctor!

 Note: Antibiotics should be a last resort but they are available if things get bad.
 It’s better than getting a kidney infection!
 If you do end up taking antibiotics, make sure to follow it up with loads of good probiotics to renew the good bacteria in your body.

 But how do you never get a UTI again?

 Of course, it’s not in the best interests of pharmaceutical companies to completely cure people of things that regularly require antibiotics.
 But once upon a time there was a very nice naturopathic doctor that wanted to help people.
 She told my mother-in-law the secret, and my mother-in-law let me in on it!

-I’ve tried the treatment, and, magically, haven’t had a UTI in over four months!
+I’ve tried the treatment, and, magically, haven’t had a UTI in over six months!
 I’m going to test it a little longer just to make sure it isn’t a fluke.
 But I will post here and email my subscribers as soon as I’m confident that it worked!